|

 through 2 printings.
 104 pages with

-(Japanese effects master); Andre Morell: Actor (interview with Dr. Watson
+Tsuburaya (Japanese effects master); Andre Morell: Actor (interview with

-from Hammer’s HOUND OF THE BASKERVILLES); Lon Chaney, Jr. – A Tribute (with
+Dr. Watson from Hammer’s HOUND OF THE BASKERVILLES); Lon Chaney, Jr. – A

-his interview from Johnny Carson’s Tonight Show); The Music of Hammer;
+Tribute (with his interview from Johnny Carson’s Tonight Show); The Music

-Interview with Vincent Price; Terence Fisher interview (huge interview with
+of Hammer; Interview with Vincent Price; Terence Fisher interview (huge

 |